Rock engravings are no longer renewed

 We've got a system which is basically the managed destruction of Aboriginal heritage.—David Shoebridge, NSW Greens MP

-When companies ‘develop’ areas they might unintentionally (or ‘unintentionally’) destroy Aboriginal rock art.
-Rarely does one read about such cases in the press, so the following story is worth mentioning.
+When companies ‘develop’ areas they might unintentionally or knowingly destroy destroy Aboriginal rock art.
+You rarely read about such cases in the press, so the following story is worth mentioning.

 The Burrup Peninsula near Karratha in Western Australia holds what some believe is the largest and oldest open air rock art site in the world.
 Traditional owners accused cement company Cemex (later trading as Holcim) of having destroyed a 10,000-year-old quarry and two other sites while carrying out rock blasting at Nickol Bay quarry in December 2008.

 The damage to the sites has been found to be “significant” enough to warrant legal proceedings , but despite the possibility for a court case the company was only fined $280,000 by the federal government in February 2010, and obliged to pay an undisclosed sum of money to Aboriginal communities.

 When Aboriginal art is found where companies operate, some claim it to be “questionable” or a “replica”—until proven wrong .

 Time is not the only danger Aboriginal to rock art.
 Crude graffiti scratched into rocks bearing thousand-year-old images, construction camps built near sacred sites and tourists (and locals) treading on rock art sites contribute to the decay of sites of priceless Aboriginal history.

 When Rachel Perkins scouted locations for her extraordinary series First Australians she had to abandon Bull Cave due to graffiti.